Babbel vs Rosetta Stone: Which Is Better?

 Is Rosetta Stone Worth Purchasing?

-Some people describe it as boring and repetitive.
-Other customers are satisfied with the service Rosetta Stone offers.
+Some people describe it as boring and repetitive while other customers are satisfied with the service Rosetta Stone offers.
 They recommend the program as a great way to set a solid foundation before learning a new language.

 In my opinion, Rosetta Stone doesn’t offer anything that goes above and beyond what apps such as Duolingo do for free.
 So, while Rosetta Stone can certainly take you where you want to go language-wise, you might want to look elsewhere before deciding if this is the best program for you.